 Lori's interests are teaching fitness classes, being with her dog Walnut and meditation.
 Walnut is often hanging out at the clinic visiting everyone.
-Lori teaches fitness classes at Fitness New West 4 times a week: step, hi-low and power yoga.
+Lori teaches fitness classes at Fitness New West: step, hi-low and power yoga.
 She has been teaching 35 years now and still loves it!

 Mhairi graduated from Queen's University in 2006 with a Bachelors of Science in Physical Therapy, and in 2007 with a Masters of Science in Physical Therapy.
 She has taken various post-graduate training in manual therapy, orthopaedics, and sports physiotherapy, and currently holds her Certificate in Sports Physiotherapy and a Certificate in Anatomical Acupuncture.
 Mhairi has extensive experience working with athletes of all levels, as well as general orthopaedic injuries.